Windows Live: User interface

-All Windows Live websites sport a common theme.
+All Windows Live websites sported a common theme.
 Different themes have been used on the sites with each phase of product release, called "Waves".
-Each Wave has a set of online services and desktop programs (Windows Essentials).
+Each Wave had a set of online services and desktop programs (Windows Essentials).
 The web services are labelled by each Wave, for example, Hotmail Wave 4.
 The programs from Windows Essentials are usually called by a year number, for example, Windows Live Messenger 2011.
+The design of the themes highly resemble the themes of Windows Aero.

 Blue Vapor/Flair/Wave 1

 Most original Windows Live applications and services used a visual theme known as Blue Vapor or Flair.
+The header consisted of a turquoise blue gradient that softly fades to white downward, with bright, curved, energy lines inside to create depth.

+One can click on the silver orb at the left of the header to access every Windows Live service from a drop-down list.
+The header also contained a search bar for Windows Live Search.

 Wave 2

-With the public beta release of the Windows Live Wave 2 Suite, a new visual theme was released to enable the Aero transparency effect in Windows Vista.
+With the public release of the Windows Live Wave 2 Suite, a new visual theme was released to resemble Windows Vista’s theme, Aero.
+The header is especially reminiscent of File Explorer’s command bar in Windows Vista, and the silver orb’s drop-down menu is themed off of Windows Vista’s context menu.

+The header’s navigation menu left of the search bar contained shortcuts to four services.
+From left to right: Windows Live Home; Windows Live Hotmail; Windows Live Spaces; and Windows Live OneCare.

 Wave 3

-Microsoft released a set of new themes for their Windows Live Wave 3 services, which allows users to customize their pages on Windows Live using a set of pre-selected background pictures.
+Windows Live received a complete overhaul as Microsoft released a set of new themes for their Windows Live Wave 3 services, which allows users to customize their pages on Windows Live using a set of predetermined background pictures.
 Several of these themes are dynamic and change according to the time of day and the current weather condition of the user.

+The default header theme is a bright sky blue that fades to white downwards, with energy lines inside to create depth.
+In addition, The header’s navigation menu was reorganized to include the following services, from left to right: Windows Live Home; Profile; People; Hotmail; and Photos.
+The silver orb from previous designs was also replaced by the More and MSN drop-down lists.